iszczesniak/cpp/move/index.md

 A function parameter is initialized with the argument expression.
-For a parameter of a non-reference (i.e., we pass the argument by value) class type, the constructor overload resolution will depend on the expression category and the overload availability, as usual for [a function overloaded with reference types](../references#reference-type-and-function-overload-resolution).
+For a parameter of a non-reference (i.e., we pass the argument by value) class type, the constructor overload resolution will depend on the category of the argument expression and the overload availability, as usual for [a function overloaded with reference types](../references#reference-type-and-function-overload-resolution).

 ## Returning by value from a function